kinfungchan/multi-time-step-integration/README.md

 - Now to test you can start and run with python SimpleIntegrator.py from the multi-time-step-integration folder

 python MultiTimeStepIntegration.py runs the 1D Numerical Example with a .gif output

+For those who prefer the use of Jupyter Notebooks, or would like to delve further into the equations of the algorithms, a Notebooks folder has been created that repeats the same functionality